mimisasouvanh/apidocs/beta/api/section_copytonotebook.md

 |renameAs|String|The name of the copy.
 Defaults to the name of the existing item. |

 ### Response
-If successful, this method returns `202 Accepted` response code.
+If successful, this method returns a `202 Accepted` response code.

 ### Example
 Here is an example of how to call this API.